Take On Me: Second video

 The second video, directed by film director Steve Barron, is the far more widely recognised video for the song.
-It was filmed in 1985 at Kim's Cafe (now called Savoy Cafe) (corner of Wandsworth Road and Pensbury Place, London SW8), and on a sound stage in London.
+It was filmed in 1985 at Kim's cafe, which is located on the corner of Wandsworth Road and Pensbury Place in Wandsworth, southwest London, and on a sound stage in London.
+The cafe scenes feature the English actress Bunty Bailey, who became a-ha singer Morton Harket's girlfriend following the shoot.
 The video used a pencil-sketch animation and live-action combination called rotoscoping, in which the live-action footage is traced using a frame-by-frame process to give the characters realistic movements.Keating; Pizer; Fig Leaf Software, 2002. p.
 247. Approximately 3,000 frames were rotoscoped, which took 16 weeks to complete.
-The idea of the video was suggested by Warner Bros executive Jeff Ayeroff, who was pivotal in making "Take on Me" a globally recognised music hit.
-The critical and commercial result was emphatic.
-In addition to an incalculably high view count from heavy rotation it received on MTV when it was originally released (as well as other music television channels), the music video has received more than 1.6 billion (1,601,683,361) views on YouTube and has received a 4K video restoration with more than 9.4 million likes.
+The idea of the video was suggested by Warner Bros. executive Jeff Ayeroff, who was pivotal in making "Take on Me" a globally recognised music hit.

-The music video was remastered to 2160p (4K) in 2019 from the original 35mm film and released on YouTube, while retaining its original URL and upload date of January 6, 2010.
+The music video was remastered to 2160p (4K) in 2019 from the original 35mm film and released on YouTube, while retaining its original URL and upload date of 6 January 2010.
+The remaster also contains new sound effects (revving motorbikes etc.) not featured on the original clip.
 On 17 February 2020, the music video reached one billion views on YouTube.
-Prior to that date, only four songs from the 20th century had reached that elusive mark ("November Rain" and "Sweet Child o' Mine" by Guns N' Roses, "Smells Like Teen Spirit" by Nirvana, and "Bohemian Rhapsody" by Queen) — making "Take On Me" the fifth video from that time period to do so, and the first Scandinavian act to achieve this.
+Prior to that date, only four songs from the 20th century had reached that mark ("November Rain" and "Sweet Child o' Mine" by Guns N' Roses, "Smells Like Teen Spirit" by Nirvana, and "Bohemian Rhapsody" by Queen)—making "Take On Me" the fifth video from that time period to do so, and the first Scandinavian act to achieve this.
+By 20 September 2024, the music video had received 2 billion views on YouTube, making it the first music video from the 1980s to achieve this milestone.

+In 2019, Morten Harket and Bunty Bailey reunited at the cafe in Wandsworth where part of the video was shot (known as the Savoy cafe in 2019, and the Turkish Chef Mediterranean Restaurant in 2025), 34 years after the video was made.